xiaoylu/leetcode_category/MaxFlow/Readme.md

 We just replace the BFS in max flow by **weighted graph shortest-distance algorithm** like Bellman-Ford to find the path with min sum of cost.

 Mathematically, it works because the bottleneck flow through a path brings cost = `sum(cost_e * bf)` where `bf` is the bottleneck flow.
 So given the `bf`, min cost = `min( sum(cost_e) ) * bf`.

+**Application for min-cost matching**
+The MCMF algorithm can solve the problem for Hungarian Algorithm: given N workers and M tasks, the i-th worker costs `W[i,j]` to finish the j-th tasks - return the min cost to finish all M tasks.

+Create fake source and destination nodes, source connects to all worker nodes, and all task nodes connect to the destination.
+The capacities for the edges connecting fake nodes to original nodes are all Ones. `W[i,j]` is the cost of edges between worker and task nodes.
+So the maximum flow with minimum cost is the result.